 We can only define a circular economy if we look to the end state that we want to achieve.
-In response to the shortcomings of other current descriptions, here Metabolic’s Founder and CEO Eva Gladek presents Metabolic’s ‘Seven Pillars of a Circular Economy.’
+Here Metabolic’s Founder and CEO Eva Gladek presents Metabolic’s ‘Seven Pillars of a Circular Economy.’

 Before I outline the seven pillars themselves, let me tell you how we got there… The circular economy is a term that has gained a great deal of popularity among both businesses and governments over the last few years.
 As with other popular terms, with its growth in usage, the number of ways in which the term is defined have proliferated.
 There is no single group with the undisputed authority to define what the circular economy means exactly.
 While some consensus is developing among the different players working in the field, there can still be a lack of clarity about what “circular” actually means in practice.

 Many groups define the circular economy in terms of the types of activities and concepts associated with it: the use of new business models, like leasing; collaboration across supply chains, using waste as a resource, etc. However, these types of characterizations ultimately don’t tell us what the circular economy actually is, because they don’t describe its end state: what will the world actually look like when it is “circular”?